krook/flightassist/README.md

 The _yaml_ files exist in the repository for creating a Kubernetes deployment with the weather microservice and the main application.

-1. Follow the create kubernetes cluster tutorial to create the kubernetes cluster in IBM Container service [<https://console.ng.bluemix.net/docs/containers/cs_tutorials.html#cs_tutorials>].
+1. Follow the create Kubernetes cluster tutorial to create the Kubernetes cluster in IBM Container service [<https://console.ng.bluemix.net/docs/containers/cs_tutorials.html#cs_tutorials>].

-2. Create the cloudant and weather insight service if you don't have them deployed yet:
+2. Create the Cloudant and Weather Insight service if you don't have them deployed yet:

   - `bx service create cloudantNoSQLDB Lite mycloudant`
   - `bx service create weatherinsights Free-v2 myweatherinsights`

-3. Bind the two services to the kubernete cluster deployed earlier:
+3. Bind the two services to the Kubernetes cluster deployed earlier:

   - `bx cs cluster-service-bind {your-cluster-name} default mycloudant`
   - `bx cs cluster-service-bind {your-cluster-name} default myweatherinsights`

-  The examples above use the default kubernetes namespace and you could choose a different namespace.
+  The examples above use the default Kubernetes namespace and you could choose a different namespace.

-4. Modify the secret.yaml file with flightstats-app-id, flightstats-app-key, tripit-api-key, and tripit-api-secret.
+4. Copy the tpl-secret.yaml to secret.yaml and modify the file with flightstats-app-id, flightstats-app-key, tripit-api-key, and tripit-api-secret values.

-5. Edit the flightassist.yaml and replace the `<namespace>` with your own namespace.
-Also replace

-  <your-app-end-point-url> with the endpoint of the application.
-If you are using the free cluster provided by IBM Container service, this is your node ip and nodeport, e.g. 169.47.237.139:30080</your-app-end-point-url>
+5. Copy the tpl-flightassist.yaml to flightassist.yaml and replace the `<namespace>` with your own namespace.
+Also replace `<your-app-end-point-url>` with the endpoint of the application.
+If you are using the free cluster provided by IBM Container service, this is your node ip and nodeport, e.g. `169.47.237.139:30080</your-app-end-point-url>`

 6. Deploy the secret and deployment: